-This is one easy and super creamy Affogato!
-Try it, you will in love it…
+This is one easy and super creamy Affogato style frappuccino!
+Try it.
+You’ll love it!

 - 4 generous scoops of vanilla ice-cream

 - 1/2 cup crushed biscotti (approximately)

 - Place 1 generous scoop of vanilla ice-cream in each well chilled dessert glass or cup.

 - Sprinkle each scoop with some crushed biscotti.